 Camp Ignite is a summer day camp geared specifically for young people transitioning between the worlds of elementary school and middle school.
 Ignite is open to youth 5th-6th grade.

-CF66 is a week-long service-learning road trip for teens going into 9-12 grade.
+CF66 is a week-long service-learning road trip for teens going into 8-12 grade.
 Teens and leaders travel by van throughout Florida learning more about our wonderful state and giving back to the communities they visit.
 The trip is full of empowerment and leadership opportunities, as teens are responsible for themselves and their teammates, helping with activities such as budgeting their money for the week, meal planning, solving puzzles, and of course, participating in exciting (and challenging) service projects.